rodneyshupe/Cookbook/Recipes/Entrees/Veg/StirFriedHoneyGingerSesameNoodles.rst

 Directions
 ----------

-1. Preheat the oven to 400 F. Line a baking sheet with parchment.
+1. Preheat the oven to 400F.
+Line a baking sheet with parchment.
    Spread the cashews out on the baking sheet and bake 5 minutes.
 Add the sriracha, 1 tablespoon soy sauce, 2 teaspoons honey, and the sesame seeds.
 Toss to combine.
 Bake another 5 minutes, until toasted.